How The White Stripes' Seven Nation Army became an iconic sports anthem

 What is the meaning of Seven Nation Army and its lyrics?

 Despite the chant of Seven Nation Army having no lyrics, the song itself has plenty.
-Seven Nation Army is referenced in the first lines of the song, where Jack White issues a call to arms, telling the listener "I'm gonna fight 'em off".
-According to White, it was inspired by the growing attention received and scrutiny faced by the band... namely his relationship with drummer Meg White, who was by this point his ex-wife, though they famously portrayed themselves as siblings.
+According to Jack White, it was inspired by the growing attention and scrutiny faced by the band... namely the attention surrounding his relationship with drummer Meg White, who was by this point his ex-wife (though they famously portrayed themselves as siblings).
 "The song's about gossip.
 It's about me, Meg and the people we're dating," said the frontman.
-So the rocker made up a story about a man riding into town and having to fight off a load of enemies.
+Naturally, the rocker turned his struggles into art... by telling a story about a man riding into town and having to fight off a load of enemies.
+And the song's opening makes it clear that he's not taking any prisoners as Jack White issues a call to arms, telling the listener "I'm gonna fight 'em off".

-Apparently, Seven Nation Army was just a working title and a nod to how Jack White would mispronounce Salvation Army as a child, but it ended up sticking.
+Though it sounds incredibly purposeful and arresting, Seven Nation Army was apparently just a working title to the song.
+According to folklore, it was a nod to how Jack White would mispronounce Salvation Army as a child.

 Get the full lyrics to Seven Nation army here